rabailshafeeq/supply-chain-genie-agent/README.md

-A working prototype that lets a non-technical business user (e.g. a VP or operations lead) ask plain-English questions about supply chain sales, vendor cost, and tariff exposure — and get an accurate, data-grounded answer back — built on **Databricks Genie**, Unity Catalog, and a lakehouse-style bronze/gold data model.
+A working prototype that lets a non-technical business user (e.g. a VP or operations lead) ask plain-English questions about supply chain sales, vendor cost, and tariff exposure, and get an accurate, data-grounded answer back, built on **Databricks Genie**, Unity Catalog, and a lakehouse-style bronze/gold data model.

 > **Note on the data:** this project uses demo/synthetic supply chain data
 > (fictional materials, vendors, and purchase orders) and placeholder
 > tariff rates.
-It's built to demonstrate the *pattern* — a real
+It's built to demonstrate the *pattern* a real
 > deployment would plug in an actual tariff/customs data source in place
 > of `demo_tariff_rates`.